Introduction

 Next Steps

-1. Test the extension:
+1. Try the extension:

-- Set up master installation
+- Set up the master installation

 - Register 2-3 test clients

-- Evaluate reports
+- Review the reports

-- Add all TYPO3 instances as clients
+- Add all your TYPO3 instances as clients

-- Configure scheduler tasks
+- Configure the scheduler tasks

 - Set up email notifications

-3. Optional: Integrate TYPO3 Updater
+3. Optional: Integrate the TYPO3 Updater

-- Monitoring identifies updates
+- Monitoring identifies the updates

-- Updater executes them semi-automatically
+- The Updater applies them semi-automatically

-- Complete DevOps pipeline
+- A complete DevOps pipeline

 Further Resources